rjbashar/TeXDown-1/README.md

 Inline math, block math, and gathered formulas are suported, with or without numbering (using the `amsthm` package).

+Braced equations are also supported, using the `empheq` package.

 **TeXDown code:**

 <details>